Grubhub, Uber Eats and DoorDash made online food delivery a $10 billion business. Restaurants aren't happy about it

 As overall delivery sales have surged, third-party aggregators have stolen market share from the two types of eateries that typically deliver their own food: Chinese restaurants and pizzerias.

 Domino's, in the face of growing competition from delivery providers, has stuck to delivering its own pizza, even as its same-store sales growth has taken a hit and competitors like Pizza Hut and Papa John's have teamed with aggregators.
-Others that initially rejected outsourcing delivery, including sandwich chain Jimmy John's and Panera Bread, have since changed, seeing aggregators as a new type of marketing and a way to address a labor shortage.
+Others that initially rejected outsourcing delivery, including Panera Bread, have since changed, seeing aggregators as a new type of marketing and a way to address a labor shortage.

 Domino's, on the other hand, is betting that the business models of delivery providers are unsustainable.
 GrubHub, the only profitable delivery provider, reported third-quarter net income of $1 million, down from $23 million a year earlier.